 Frallor are poppy seed, sesame seed, or grated cheese topped breakfast buns.
 Commonly served as open-faced sandwiches with the top or bottom part of the bun, they paired perfectly with the Apelsinmarmelad med Timjan and slices of cheese.
-Johanna also recommends it topped with Smoked Fish Salad with Horseradish.

 The Kardemummaskorpor (Cardamom Crisps) also went well with the Apelsinmarmelad med Timjan, cheese, and butter.
 The bread is traditionally baked as rolls, then sliced in half and toasted until dried.
 This recipe forms the bread dough into two loaves that are then cut into slices and toasted thoroughly.
 The resulting crisps will store for up to 3 months in an airtight container.